-Verification of Full-Time/Half-Time Status: If a student has advanced to candidacy, will be registered for fewer than 6 credit hours in a given semester, and has student loans they would like to keep "in school," they must fill-out this form and submit it to the Graduate Student Advisor so that they may get the appropriate signatures and submit to the Registrar.
+Verification of Full-Time/Half-Time Status: If a student will be registered for fewer than 6 credit hours in a given semester, and has student loans they would like to keep "in school" status, they must fill-out this form and submit it to the Graduate Student Advisor so that they may get the appropriate signatures and submit to the Registrar.
 This form does not permit new borrowing.